Arrayscape/ASG-XBLive/README.md

 You need to register an application in Microsoft Entra ID (formerly Azure AD):

 1. Go to the [Azure Portal](https://portal.azure.com/)
+    a.
+Create a free Azure account.
+You'll have to provide a CC
 2. Navigate to "Microsoft Entra ID" → "App registrations" → "New registration"
 3. Register your application:
    - Name: Choose any name (e.g., "Xbox Live Client")